eminebahce/RacingAppWithReact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-**Note: Acces-Control-Allow-Origin error can be solved with Chrome Extension Allow-Control-Allow-Origin extension for chrome browser.  **
+**Note: Access-Control-Allow-Origin error can be solved with Chrome Extension Allow-Control-Allow-Origin extension for chrome browser.  **

 ## Available Scripts